sgumirov/mailspider/README.md

 HTTP POST with 'application/octet-stream' content type).

 # Version status and important changes
+- [Pending: not released yet] pre-1.5: Added support for quotes in rules.
+Added 'filerules' for tagging separate attachments.
 - Version 1.4.
 Important Camel bug fixed: 'Bare attachment' issue.
 When mail message has no body but a single attachment on the root level (without multipart), then Camel fails to extract attachment.
 This release fixes this.
 AT for this case: EmailNestedMessageTest.testBareAttachmentIssue().
 Tested is against 'issue.eml'.